 The company behind WeChat is Tencent, a Chinese multinational technology giant.
 The app’s ecosystem has a large variety of functions and features like mini-apps.
 This is one of the reasons WeChat is far more influential than standard messenger services used around the world like other popular messenger apps like Facebook Messenger, WhatsApp, or Telegram.

 With WhatsApp being blocked in China, users in the Middle Kingdom rely on WeChat.
 Today, with 1.25 billion monthly active users in 2021, the WeChat app is more than just a social network.
 Chinese consumers use it to purchase items, reserve and book taxis, restaurants, etc., research, buy, chat, and much more.

 To connect with business partners go to their website and look for their WeChat ID, respectively the QR code or QQ number which is often the same as the WeChat ID.
-So, let’s look at how WeChat is structured.
+So, let’s look at how this popular app is structured.

 How to Use WeChat

 Using WeChat for your business communication in China – from suppliers to partners like KOL influencers, and your target audience – is a clever move.
 We’ll guide you through the process of how to use WeChat step by step.

 1. Getting WeChat

 First, you’ll have to get the app on your phone.
 Go to your Apple or Android app store and download WeChat.
 Next, follow the setup and installation instructions.
 You can sign up via a mobile phone number or Facebook.
 If you choose registration via mobile phone number, enter your name, phone number, and a password.